 The rental that never happened

-As mentioned above, the worse thing that can happen for a customer is not being able to start the rental of a shared vehicle.
-This could be due to a number of reasons: the location of the vehicle may not be accurate so the user ends up not being able to find the vehicle; the vehicle’s telematics and/or connectivity solution might be down and not be able to send/receive messages to the cloud, meaning the vehicle can’t respond to the user’s app request to start the rental; in moped sharing, there may be a helmet missing from the top case, which would mean the user isn’t able to ride the moped safely.
-Not only would these situations cause frustration for the user, but it would also result in unnecessary inconvenience and impact their decision to choose shared mobility for future trips – whether that’s your service specifically or other available options in general.
+As mentioned above, the worst thing that can happen for a client is not being able to start the rental of a shared vehicle.
+This could be due to many reasons: the location of the vehicle may be too inaccurate for the user to find the vehicle; the vehicle’s connectivity solution might be down and unable to send/receive data meaning the vehicle can’t respond to the user’s app request to start the rental; or the connectivity hardware may simply be too slow to respond, frustrating the user to the point they leave before the trip starts.
+These situations cause inconvenience and frustration to users and impact their decision to use shared mobility on future trips.

 What we can learn from the auto industry

-Similar to auto manufacturing, running a shared mobility business successfully is also a matter of assembling numerous “components” together, both physical (e.g. the vehicle) and digital (e.g. connectivity and sharing software).
+Similar to auto manufacturing, running a successful shared mobility business is also a matter of putting together numerous “components” together, both physical (e.g. the vehicle) and digital (e.g. connectivity and sharing software).

 To build or buy, that is the question

 The shared mobility industry is starting to learn that not all “components” of its operations need to be developed in-house.
 Since speed to market is important, you don’t have to start from scratch.
 The decision to build or buy telematics and software components is critical to the reliability of shared mobility services.
 Operators should identify parts that differentiate their services, and ones that are mission-critical but not meant to “wow” their clients.

 - A strong vehicle and trip experience